thinkshout/thinkshout/_team/olivier-bouwman.md

 current-employee: true
 name: olivier
 bio: |
   Olivier got his start in web development when the Netscape browser was the hot new thing.
 He cut his teeth helping his father develop a digital library for a local university, and he hasn’t looked back.
 Born and raised in the Netherlands, Olivier studied computer science and put his schooling to work for a while in the creative industry, and later spent some time as a consultant.
 He eventually found himself roaming the U.S. in a Volkswagen van - as all good adventures begin - and eventually wound up in the Pacific Northwest.
 Now he’s settled in Portland, putting his years of software engineering experience to use for our nonprofit clients.
+His mini golf course, <a href="http://http://twinpinescountryclub.com/">Twin Pines Country Club</a>, is also open to the public.
+Want to play a round?
+Just give him a heads up, first.
 slug: olivier
 ---